timescale/docs/getting-started/run-queries-from-console.md

   [desktop](https://popsql.com/download) app for macOS, Windows, and Linux.
 - **Easy connection**: to Timescale Cloud, PostgreSQL, Redshift, Snowflake, BigQuery, MySQL, SQL Server, [and more](https://popsql.com/connections).

-### Connect to your Timescale Cloud service in data mode
+### Connect to your Timescale Cloud service in the data mode

 <Procedure>